Water quality in Canadian rivers

 More information

 Home to almost 60% of Canadians, close to 20 million people, the Great Lakes and St. Lawrence River region contains 6 of the country's 10 largest cities: Toronto, Montreal, Ottawa, Mississauga, Brampton and Hamilton.
-Most human activity in this area is associated with urbanization.
+Most human activity in this area is associated with urbanization and agriculture.
 The impact of increasing population density can be seen in the diminished water quality at sites on these rivers.

 Fertile soils and a relatively mild climate combine to create productive agricultural land in the Great Lakes and St. Lawrence River region.
-These agricultural lands are gradually being converted by urban development changing the stresses on water quality in the region
+These agricultural lands are gradually being covered by urban development changing the stresses on water quality in the region.

 Mining in the region is dominated by feldspar and quartz mines.
 Forestry is an important industry in Quebec and Ontario.
 Pulp and paper mills are mainly located near the Great Lakes and the St. Lawrence River or near their tributaries.
 Water pollution from mining and pulp and paper industries effluent is regulated, but limited releases to rivers and leaching from tailings and waste rock enclosures can have a local impact on water quality.
 Closed or abandoned metal mines may still be releasing harmful substances to the water.